Financial-Times/engineering-progression/docs/documentation.md

   - `CONTRIBUTING.md`: This file is used to point users to the more specific contributing guides that live under `docs`

   - `docs`: This directory contains all of the more specific guides on how to contribute to the engineering progression repo and website.
-These files link between eachother extensively

 ## Website